University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 • Is not charged against sick leave or annual leave; and

-A life-giving procedure is defined as a medically-supervised procedure involving the testing, sampling, or donation of blood, platelets, organs, fluids, tissues, and other human body components for the purposes of donation, without compensation, to a person or organization for medically necessary treatments.
+A life-giving procedure is defined as a medically supervised procedure involving the testing, sampling, or donation of blood, platelets, organs, fluids, tissues, and other human body components for the purposes of donation, without compensation, to a person or organization for medically necessary treatments.

+Employees must provide reasonable advance notice of a desire to take paid leave time to participate in live-giving procedures.
 Supervisors may take into account program implementation and staffing replacement requirements in determining whether or not to grant such leave time.

-In order to be credited with organ/blood donation leave time, an employee must provide written proof from an accredited medical institution, physician, or other medical professional that the employee participated in a life-giving procedure.
+To be credited with organ/blood donation leave time, an employee must provide written proof from an accredited medical institution, physician, or other medical professional that the employee participated in a life-giving procedure.

 Any additional time needed for life-giving procedures is subject to University leave policies and collective bargaining agreements.
 Supervisors may also continue or implement informal, flextime, or other leave arrangements for these purposes.